KIMB-technologies/KIMB-Forms-Project/CONTRIBUTING.md

 # Contributing Guidelines

-Please create an issues for feature requests and found bugs.
+Please create an issue for feature requests and found bugs.
 Also if you are going to fix it directly, create an issue and a pull request, rearding this issue.